adi-S28/Agro-Assist/README.md

-# AgriAssist
+# AgroAssist

-AgriAssist is a web application designed to empower farmers by providing real-time market data, accurate weather forecasts, and expert agricultural advice all in one place.
+AgroAssist is a web application designed to empower farmers by providing real-time market data, accurate weather forecasts, and expert agricultural advice all in one place.
 It helps farmers make informed decisions to increase agricultural productivity.

 ## Features